-Employment Authorization Card (I-688B)
+Employment Authorization Card (1-766, formerly I-688B)

 Receipt issued by the USCIS for issuance of replacement of any of the above documents that shows the individual's entitlement has been verified.

 A birth certificate is not an acceptable form of verification of status.